Celia M. Hunter: Organizations

 The Alaska Conservation Society (ACS) took on many other battles utilizing both reactive and proactive strategies to protect Alaska's environment.
 ACS chapters worked on their own issues and communicated through the News Bulletin.
 The organization dissolved after 20 years.
 They divided the remaining money between the Alaska Center for the Environment (ACE), Southeast Alaska Conservation Council (SEACC), and The Northern Alaska Environment Council (NAEC).

-Celia Hunter on a sea kayaking trip along the east shore of the newly established Admiralty Island National Monument, June 1981.

 In 1969 Hunter was offered a position on the Governing Council of the Wilderness Society.
 In 1972, Hunter was nominated by Secretary of the Interior Rogers C.B.
 Morton to sit on the Joint Federal-State Land Use Planning Commission where she articulated the environmentalists' viewpoint.
 The Alaska National Interest Lands Conservation Act was signed into law in 1980.
 Leading up to Congressional deliberation, The Wilderness Society advanced Hunter to the executive director position in 1976, requiring her to temporarily move from Fairbanks, Alaska to Washington, D.C.
 She thereby became "the first woman to head a national environmental organization."